-School of Nursing, in conjunction with the MU Graduate Studies, the Health Resources Services Administration interested in improving nursing and healthcare, offer several fellowship and merit award programs for incoming and continuing DNP students.
+School of Nursing, in conjunction with the MU Graduate Studies, the Health Resources Services Administration interested in improving nursing and healthcare, offer several fellowships and merit award programs for incoming and continuing DNP students.

 Advanced Education Nursing Traineeships

 The AENT program is funded through the Health Resources and Services Administration (HRSA), Bureau of Health Workforce, Division of Nursing and Public Health, and is focused on providing financial support to students enrolled in Family Nurse Practitioner, Pediatric Nurse Practitioner, and Mental Health Family Nurse Practitioner programs who have plans to work in primary care setting in rural and underserved communities upon graduation.

 Priority will be given to full time students enrolled in one of these tracks with an expected graduation date by Spring 2018.
 Priority will also be given to part-time students enrolled in these tracks with an expected graduation date by Spring 2017.
 Applications are due by August 8th, 2016.